LuciferMorningstarDev/discord-voicechatbot/README.md

 ---

-If you want to have a new language supportet in [our official bot](https://bit.ly/discord-voicechatbot) create a fork / translate to a new language and then simply create a pull request.
+If you want to have a new language supported in [our official bot](https://bit.ly/discord-voicechatbot) create a fork / translate to a new language and then simply create a pull request.
 After some time and checking your request, the language will be active if everything is setup correctly.

 ---